 You can also order it direct from this website or in person from Tracey Slocombe, and there will be a long list of other outlets stocking it that I will try to post up for you at a later date.
 Before you buy it online, have a think about where you want the profit to go.
 If you buy it from us, we get the most profit which is nice for us, but if you want to support local business feel free to get it in your local bookshop.
 Use it or lose it, as the saying goes.
 Alternatively, if you are good friends with Tracey she will probably sign it for you, and she has worked like crazy on this book and she deserves to make something back from it.

-As well as being a writer, and a publisher of other writers, I present a radio show called “Book Club” on The Voice, a local community radio station in North Devon (as a volunteer).
+As well as being a writer, and a publisher of other writers, I used to present a radio show called “Book Club” on The Voice, a local community radio station in North Devon (as a volunteer).
 I see lots of self-published books.
 Most are reasonably well edited, but one or two have come to my attention which appear to have been written for school homework and not even marked.
 One of the worst had an error in the dedication and multiple errors on the first page.
-That book and, many like it, are not just embarrassing to the author, they give the world of self-publishing a bad reputation that the rest of us have to work twice as hard to shake off.
+That book and, many like it, are not just embarrassing to the author, they also give the world of self-publishing a bad reputation that the rest of us have to work twice as hard to shake off.
 Sorry if that sounds overdramatic.

 I know a few authors who do a passable job of self-editing although I would never recommend it (few of us are blessed with the ability to see our own mistakes, as a cursory glance over the articles in this website will illustrate!)
 Many more will pass their manuscript over to a trusted friend or family member who has a talent for spotting mistakes, but by far the best option is to get a professional editor.
 It need not cost the earth, and is money well spent if you aim to sell beyond your closest circle of friends.